Whilst we’re all about championing what’s great in Croydon, like every London borough, there’s always room for

 We want to encourage those living and working in the area to support their community, whether that be through volunteering and making donations or hosting and attending fundraising events.

-In addition to highlighting the work of a range of organisations, each year we work with one charity partner, to whom we dedicate the majority of our fundraising and publicity.
-In 2018, we are proud to be working with Evolve Housing + Support.
+We highlight the work of a number of organisations throughout the year but dedicate the majority of our fundraising and publicity to our charity partner Evolve Housing + Support.

 Evolve Housing + Support is a homelessness and community support charity, working with around 2000 people each year, in and around London.
 They are the third largest provider of accommodation for homeless people in London.
 In Croydon alone, they provide homeless accommodation for 310 people every day.
 They support homeless people of all ages including young parents, people with drug and alcohol problems and mental health issues.
 Evolve Housing + Support’s work focuses on helping customers to achieve their independence by focusing on their strengths.
 They offer a range of community services including work and learning, health and wellbeing, and mentoring for school-children in order to prevent homelessness.
 Their mission is to make a lasting difference to lives and communities.

 There are a number of ways you can help Evolve Housing + Support achieve their goals: